-- Feelings of humiliation: A person experiencing this may feel exposed, ashamed, even overwhelmed by the feelings that arise. - 2) Isolation: Victims of cyberbullying may also experience feelings of isolation in their environment. - 3) Feeling angry: This feeling is the most common thing that occurs when someone experiences cyberbullying, which can be followed by feelings of irritation and worry. - 4) Powerlessness: Victims often find it difficult to feel safe, even helpless.
+- Feelings of humiliation: A person experiencing this may feel exposed, ashamed, even overwhelmed by the feelings that arise. - Isolation: Victims of cyberbullying may also experience feelings of isolation in their environment. - Feeling angry: This feeling is the most common thing that occurs when someone experiences cyberbullying, which can be followed by feelings of irritation and worry. - Powerlessness: Victims often find it difficult to feel safe, even helpless.

 The perpetrator of this bullying can also be anonymous, so that the feeling of fear is higher.
-Sometimes, the target may not person behind know the the anonymous account or can only guess. - b.
+Sometimes, the target may not know the person behind the anonymous account or can only guess.

+b.
 Mental effect